Share this post on:

 • They also dislike conflict and try to avoid it.

-• When conflicts or arguments arise, they focus more on how the competition makes them feel rather than the exact details.
+• When conflicts or arguments arise, people tend to focus more on how the competition makes them feel than on the exact details.

 • During arguments, they might seem overly emotional or irrational.